 5. She denounced her German citizenship during World War Two

 Known for her strong political convictions, Marlene Dietrich was never one to mince her words.
 When approached by the Nazi Party to perform in propaganda films, she turned them down with a ferocious ‘NEIN’.
 A staunch anti-fascist, during Hitler’s dictatorship she renounced her German citizenship and became a fully fledged American.
 She also created a fund with Billy Wilder to assist Jews and dissidents to escape to the US.

 6. She gave one of the first on-screen lesbian kisses

 Renowned for attending underground drag balls in 1920s Berlin, later in life, the actress would use the phrase ‘sewing circle’ to refer to the closeted lesbian and bi-sexual scene in Hollywood, of which she was also a member.
 The late actor Klaus Kinski described Dietrich’s conquest of his girlfriend Edith Edwards, in his autobiography: “Marlene tore down Edith’s panties backstage in a Berlin theatre and, using just her mouth, brought Edith to orgasm”.
-In the 1930 film Morrocco, a tuxedo-clad Dietrich in the role of Amy Jolly, gave cinema one of its first on-screen lesbian kisses, securing her status as an LGBT+ icon.
+In the 1930 film Morrocco, a tuxedo-clad Dietrich in the role of Amy Jolly, gave cinema one of its first on-screen lesbian kisses, securing her status as an LGBTQ+ icon.